Transitioning from

 UV index

 March through September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for the ordinary person.
+A UV Index of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV rays for ordinary individuals.